December 19, 2019

 In addition to the spray angle’s inaccuracy, the spray impact is far from satisfying.
 The impact is much weaker, especially for compressed air and won’t be able to be satisfying for any application.

-- It will probably increase your productions costs in chemicals, water, and compressed air.
+- It will probably increase your productions costs (chemicals, water, compressed air consumption).

 - You will lack consistency and sustainability for your production process and will then lower the quality and the quantity of your production.